zephray/VerilogBoy/doc/cpu.md

 RST:
 Cycle 0: Fetch PC, Calculate PC + 1
-Cycle 1: ALU: Nothing.
+Cycle 1: ALU: PCl to DB.
 No bus op.
-PC + 1 circuit use to calculate SP - 1 Cycle 2: ALU: Nothing; DATA from PCl to SP; PC + 1 circuit use to calculate SP - 1 Cycle 3: ALU: 16bit PC from Opcode; DATA from PCh to SP; Stop PC calculation.
+PC + 1 circuit use to calculate SP - 1 Cycle 2: ALU: PCh to DB; DATA from PCl to SP; PC + 1 circuit use to calculate SP - 1 Cycle 3: ALU: 16bit PC from Opcode; DATA from PCh to SP; Stop PC calculation.
 Cycle 4: Fetch new PC; Calculate PC + 1